bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 #### Bonita BPM Portal

-If you are using SAML, when users log out of Bonita BPM Portal, they do not log out of SAML.
-Therefore they are not logged out of all applications that are using the SAML service.
+When your Bonita BPM platform is configured to manage authentication over SAML, when users log out of Bonita BPM Portal, They do not log out of the SAML Identity Provider (IdP).
+Therefore they are not logged out of all applications that are using the IdP.
 To avoid this, you can hide the logout option of the portal.
 To do this, set the `logout.link.hidden=true` option in `authenticationManager-config.properties` located in `platform_conf/initial/tenant_template_portal` for not initialized platform or `platform_conf/current/tenant_template_portal` and `platform_conf/current/tenants/[TENANT_ID]/tenant_portal/`.

 ## Manage passwords

-When you are using SAML, the password for a user is managed in your SAML system.
+When your Bonita BPM platform is configured to manage authentication over SAML, the user password are managed in your SAML Identity provider (IdP).
 However, when you create a user in Bonita BPM Portal, specifying a password is mandatory.
 This password is ignored.

 ## LDAP synchronizer and SAML

-If you are using an LDAP service and the [LDAP synchronizer](ldap-synchronizer.md) to manage your user data, you can continue to do this and use SAML.
-The LDAP synchronizer user must be registered in SAML.
+If you are using an LDAP service and the [LDAP synchronizer](ldap-synchronizer.md) to manage your user data,
-Alternatively, the LDAP synchronizer could be run with the tenant technical user, because this bypasses the SSO login.
+you can continue to do this and manage authentication over SAML.
+The LDAP synchronizer user must be registered in Bonita BPM (no need for an SAML IdP account).
+It is recommended though to use the tenant admin account.

-We recommend that you use LDAP as your master source for information, synchronizing the relevant information with your SAML server.
+We recommend that you use LDAP as your master source for information, synchronizing the relevant information with your Bonita BPM platform.

 ## Single sign-on with SAML using the REST API